Well met, dear reader!

 I write about my disability because I value that experience.
 As a writer, I draw from my life because it is mine.
 I write about disability because there aren’t enough voices talking about disability in a way that encourages people to acknowledge our equal share in humanity.
 My perspective is not valuable because I’m blind—and therefore unequivocally different from you, the nondisabled or non-blind reader.
 My experience is valuable because it is a different perspective among people who are equally different.
 The norm is a myth.

 I hope you enjoy what you find in this civil space.

-I am a blind poet, musician, and writing instructor living in Jacksonville, FL.
+I am a blind poet, musician, and writing teacher living in Jacksonville, FL.
 I’m the poetry editor for Wordgathering: A Journal of Disability Poetry and Literature at Syracuse University.
 I design grammar and style workshops for multilingual learners and developing writers.
 I love to crochet, cook, sing, and read.
 My latest project is learning to bird by ear.
 I also curate the Blind Academy blog, where blind students and scholars share their academic experiences.
 My first book Neoteny: Poems is available from Finishing Line Press.

 Questions?
 Comments?
 Use the form below to get in touch.

 I have been writing for over 30 years but only dream of writing like you do.
 I’m mesmerized by your choice of words – they spring to life as I make contact with them, as if in a dream state.
 Your language is alive.
 You have a gift.